Super Sonico: Anime

 The main opening song of the anime is "SuperSoni♥" (すぱそにっ♥, SupaSoni♥) by Super Sonico (Ayano Yamamoto).
-The opening theme for episode one is "Beat Goes On" by Ayano Yamamoto, whilst a different ending theme, each performed by First Astronomical Velocity (Yamamoto, Mai Goto, and Mami Ozaki), is featured in each episode.
+The opening theme for episode one is "Beat Goes On" by Yamamoto, while a different ending theme, each performed by First Astronomical Velocity (Yamamoto, Mai Goto, and Mami Ozaki), is featured in each episode.

 Episode list

 Other media

 Gravure books featuring Sonico were released by Enterbrain on July 7, 2011.
 An internet radio show, SoniRadio (そにっくらじお♪), began broadcasting on March 24, 2011.
 A Sonico-themed non-game networking software application for iOS has also been released.

+Super Sonico was also a VTuber once on YouTube, hosting the channel called Sonico.Ch (すーぱーそに子ちゃんねる), a YouTube channel in collaboration between Nitroplus and Wright Flyer Live Entertainment.
+In 2020, Sonico's message on Twitter stated retirement as a VTuber, and she hosted a farewell stream on both YouTube and Reality (a Japanese smartphone application, and live stream platform).

 Endorsements

 Sonico was used to promote the International Exhibition Center station of the Tokyo Waterfront Area Rapid Transit Rinkai Line.
-She is also being used to promote the Soni Plateau (曽爾高原, Soni Kougen) brand of beer from Nara Prefecture, as a collaboration based on the similar-sounding name.
+She is also being used to promote the Soni Plateau (曽爾高原, Soni Kougen) brand of beer from Nara Prefecture as a collaboration based on the similar-sounding name.
 Sonico was also the mascot for the 2013 Anitamasai Convention in Saitama.

-The Super Sonico Tab is a special edition ASUS MeMo Pad ME172v tablet computer featuring an artwork of Sonico on the rear of the device.
+The Super Sonico Tab is a special edition ASUS MeMo Pad ME172v tablet computer featuring the artwork of Sonico on the rear of the device.